 About us

-Thrive Psychotherapy and Counselling offers trauma-informed therapy for adults, couples, and adolescents (from October 2025) in Dublin 2, Maynooth, and Clane.
-We provide a steady, compassionate space to explore challenges such as anxiety, stress, grief, loss, relationship difficulties, trauma and past or present abuse.
-Our approach is psychodynamic and integrative, with a focus on attachment, early life experiences, and the mind–body connection.
-At Thrive, we support each client’s journey toward resilience, healing, and deeper self-understanding.
+Thrive Psychotherapy and Counselling offers trauma-informed therapy for adults, adolescents, and couples in Maynooth.
+We provide a steady, compassionate space to explore challenges such as anxiety, stress, grief, loss, relationship difficulties, trauma, including past or present abuse.
+Our approach is integrative, with a focus on attachment, early life experiences, and the mind–body connection.
+At Thrive, we support each client’s journey toward resilience, healing, growth and deeper self-understanding.